Creative Balance Health | Women's Health, Functional Health, Nutritionist, Weight Loss

 Yes, stress makes you hungry . . . and now we know why.

 April is Stress Awareness Month.
 Stress can be emotional, biomechanical, and biochemical.
-Good health can ONLY exist and be maintained when stress is at a minimum, no matter how exceptional the diet and exercise regimen is.
-When we address the underlying stressors and other root causes of the fatigue, digestive health, and weight problems my clients here in the greater Seattle, Washington area down to San Diego come to me for help with, they are able to restore their energy and finally look and feel like themselves again.
+It is important to note that good health can only be maintained when stress is minimal, no matter how exceptional the diet and exercise regimen may be.
+My clients in the Greater Seattle, Washington area, down to San Diego, come to me for help with their fatigue, digestive health, and weight problems.
+By addressing these issues’ underlying stressors and other root causes, they can restore their energy and finally look and feel like themselves again.

 Stress eating.
 Yes, it’s a thing.